Re-Kill: Plot

 Division 8's next job is to investigate a truck suspected of carrying contraband.
-When they finally stop the truck, they find it contains zombies.
-Sarge uses a rocket-propelled grenade to clear out the zombies.
-The truckers initially profess ignorance of their cargo but eventually confirm rumors of the Judas Project, a shadowy program rumored to be an experiment on the zombies trapped in New York City.
-Parker believes it to be a secret military project, but Sarge is more concerned with the possibility of a second outbreak, which he believes is inevitable due to human nature.
+When they finally stop the truck, they find it is full of zombies.
+Sarge uses a RPG to clear out the zombies.
+The truckers initially profess ignorance of their cargo but eventually confirm rumors of the Judas Project, a shadowy program rumored to be an experiment on the zombies trapped in NYC.
+Parker believes it is a secret military project, but Sarge is more concerned about the possibility of a second outbreak, which he believes is inevitable given human nature.

-In the forbidden areas of New York City known as The Zone, they discover dead scientists and zombies who seem more intelligent.
-After an ambush, Omar insists that Parker was bit and demands they kill him.
+In the forbidden areas of NYC known as The Zone, they discover dead scientists and zombies who seem more intelligent.
+After an ambush, Omar insists that Parker was bitten and demands that they kill him.
 Before they kill him, Parker opens fire on the squad, killing Adams.
 Winston is wounded next, and he sacrifices himself with a grenade to allow the others to escape.
 In a previously recorded interview, he describes his belief that the government has secretly organized an ark for eligible survivors; he posthumously wishes the squad well and hopes they are accepted there.
 Deeper in the Zone, Hernandez is bitten and turns.

-As the squad faces a horde of zombies, including Hernandez, a man who claims to be the last remaining member of the Judas Project leads them to safety but Nguyen falls behind and is killed.
+As the squad faces a horde of zombies, including Hernandez, a man who claims to be the last remaining member of the Judas Project, leads them to safety, but Nguyen falls behind and is killed.
 He explains the project was designed to turn the zombies against each other, but it instead revealed an alpha zombie, nicknamed Elvis, capable of leading a zombie army.
-Jimmy says the network's drones will pick up and broadcast his and Bobby's footage every two hours.
+Jimmy says the network's drones will pick up and broadcast footage of him and Bobby every two hours.
 As they perform reconnaissance, Bobby dies, alerting the zombie army.
 The squad flees, but Sarge and the Scientist are killed by the horde.
-Elvis appears and kills Jimmy and throws Rose a window.
-He tries strangling her to death but she kills him and escapes The Zone.
+Elvis appears and kills Jimmy and throws Rose out of a window.
+He tries strangling her to death, but she kills him and escapes The Zone.
 As a special news report reveals zombie activity near the Zone and the start of a new outbreak, the young girl who was watching the program is revealed to have transformed into a zombie.
-Elsewhere, it is shown that the ark is real and soldiers, including Rose, discuss having found groups of survivors.
+Elsewhere, it is shown that the ark is real, and soldiers, including Rose, discuss having found groups of survivors.